Resarium/APRA2-Public/README.md

 As of this time, the map files within this repository belong to APRA2 version 1.0, released on 20.06.2025 and are intended to function and/or be used with Mental Omega version 3.3.6

 All original content in this repository is the property of the creators and is shared for creative and educational use only.
-You are free to use, modify, and redistribute
+You are free to use, modify, and redistribute this content non-commercially, provided you give appropriate credit to the original authors.

+Political world map images were created using the Mental Omega Loading Screen editor Photoshop document created by Nooze and provided by Speeder & The Mentalmeisters.

 ***APRA2 CREDITS***